wp-plugins/wordbooker/readme.txt

 == Upgrade Notice ==

-If you've upgrading from  Robert Tsai'ss Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to deactivate it first and make sure that the tables have been deleted from the database
+If you've upgrading from  Robert Tsai'ss Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to deactivate it first and make sure that the tables have been deleted from the database.
+If they haven't then Wordbooker will do some odd things and the fix is then to deactivate Wordbooker and then re-activate it again

 If you are upgrading from an earlier version of wordbooker then DO NOT deactivate the plugin before you upgrade as this will remove the tables.
 Simply delete the contents of the wordbooker folder and upload the new version.